reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 -----------------------

-It is often useful to layout an entire page with a header area at the top, a footer at the bottom, and a content area inbetween.
+It is often useful to layout an entire page with a header area at the top, a footer at the bottom, and a content area in between.
 The content area is also often divided into different columns.

 You can layout a page in this fashion by using |PageLayout| in